Being a manager-freak does not necessarily change while working Agile.

 Does Agile impact the way we communicate?

 Communication per se?
 I do not see that would be very different if you work agile.
-If you were a freak in the old organization, you could be very well be one the agile organization.
+If you were a freak in the old organization, you can be one in the agile organization as well.

 About this interview